openedx/open-edx-proposals/oeps/best-practices/oep-0037-bp-test-data.rst

 Dev data for an individual IDA will be specified in a YAML file.
 The path or URL of this file is passed to the ``load_dev_data`` management command, which uses the information in it to call the appropriate data generation function to create database records for a particular service as shown above.

 These data files should be as minimal as possible, containing just enough information for a data loading function familiar with this format to generate appropriate records using factory classes to fill in reasonable defaults for anything not explicitly specified.
-This is to increase robustness to code changes and to keep the maintanance cost of these files as low as possible.
+This is to increase robustness to code changes and to keep the maintenance cost of these files as low as possible.

 Such a file might look like this: